onetwothreeanna/plotholes-api/README.md

 Because getting the backend up was all new to me, I reused some code from a React project I created while learning more about UseContext and UseReducer.
 I learned the basics of this from a Udemy course on the MERN stack by Brad Traversy (css file stolen from that course & edited).

-I refactored the components to work with the movies data, still using a useReducer/useContext structure.
+I refactored the components to work with the movies data, still using a useReducer/useContext to maintain state.
+Originally I did this as an exercise to manage state without prop drilling and to avoid Redux.

+Previously the Add Movie Form used placeholders instead of labels, but I'm really interested in Web Accessibility and have learned that using placeholders instead of labels makes use with a screenreader frustrating.

 I updated the filtering component to include Search and Clear buttons.
 Previously, the filter dynamically updated and called the filtering method onchange, but because of the large set of data, this caused pretty bad performance issues.
 Without changing the api side to handle the filtering, this was the next best option.

 I added a pagination component to handle the large quantity of data in the UI using this example: https://medium.com/@imranhsayed/simple-react-js-pagination-using-react-hooks-e58463ed191

-Originally, the Add Movie Form uses placeholders instead of labels, but I've been studying Web Accessibility, and have learned that using placeholders instead of labels makes use with a screenreader frustrating.

 Backend ToDos Left: